Consequences of Mixing Stimulants and Depressants

 One of the most common stimulants that people use is caffeine.
 Caffeine can be found in drinks but can also be found in some food.
 Caffeine is a drug that is naturally found in the leaves of some plants and fruits.
 It is in back and green tea, cocoa, coffee, cola soft drinks and some energy energy drinks.
 It may also be in chocolate bars, energy bars and some non-prescription medications, such as cough syrup and slimming tablets.
 Guarana (a popular additive in energy drinks) is also a natural source of caffeine.

-Adderall is a combination drug that is used in treatment for attention deficit hyperactivity disorder – ADHD.
+Adderall is a prescription drug that is used in treatment for attention deficit hyperactivity disorder – ADHD.
 It works by changing the amounts of certain natural substances in the brain in people who use it.
 Amphetamine/dextroamphetamine belongs to a class of drugs known as stimulants.
 Some people take adderall in college that do not need it in order to have the opposite effects occur and help them stay awake for studying, homework, etc.

 Cocaine is a stimulant that comes from the coca plant that is native to South America.
 People who use cocaine frequently can abuse the drug and it can result in addiction.
 There are circumstances where cocaine is used for medicinal purposes during surgeries, but recreational use of cocaine is illegal.